arun-ks/InteractiveGamesForToddlers/README.md

 > Please give me a full chatGPT prompt which would have generated the last HTML .
 > The prompt should be detailed so that if some other use sends the same prompt, an almost identical html file would be generated.

+Note that the prompts below were edited manually, to align with the manually updated code.

 <details closed>
 <summary>ChatGPT prompt to generate Burst Balloons Game  </summary>